incu6us/meteor/README.md

 ![meteor](https://raw.githubusercontent.com/incu6us/meteor/master/examples/images/meteor.png)

 ### Purpose
-It is very simple application in configuration and it is very quick.
+It is very simple application with configuration and it is very quick.
 That's why it could be used on ARM's devices also, like RaspberryPI, to execute your `BASH` pipelines or scripts.
 Possibility, to integrate it with an external systems (for example: `TravisCI` and `Slack`) make it flexible.

 ## Installation
 ##### build: